School of Arts & Sciences

 Departmental Program Highlights

-- Over the past 14 years the department has sponsored three alumni to serve as Interns on Capitol Hill in Washington, D.C.
+- Post-Graduate Internships: Over the past 14 years the department has sponsored three alumni to serve as Interns on Capitol Hill in Washington, D.C.
 Two of these individuals now work full time for elected officials in D.C. or at a federal agency.

-- Each fall, the Social Sciences Department through its Endowed Institute for Citizenship Studies hosts the annual Constitution Day Event.
+- Guest Speakers: Each fall, the Social Sciences Department through its Endowed Institute for Citizenship Studies hosts the annual Constitution Day Event.
 Each spring, it holds the annual Presidential Lecture Series.
 Often times prominent national speakers are invited to present at these functions.

 Scholarships